twilco/widen.github.io/_drafts/improving-css-variables-in-webkit.md

 }
 ```

-Then the URL should be evaluated relative to the directory the `url()` originates in, which is the `styles` directory in this case.
-However, prior to this patch, whenever a variable was present in a rule, `url()`s would unconditionally resolve relative to the base document URL (that of `index.html` here).
+Then the URL should be resolved relative to the directory the `url()` originates in, which is the `styles` directory in this case.
+However, prior to this patch, whenever a variable was present in a rule, `url()`s in that rule would unconditionally resolve relative to the base document URL (that of `index.html` here).
 This means that neither `background` rule above would've been able to correctly resolve the path of our precious `ducky.png`.

 To fix this, WebKit's representation of [pending-substitution values](https://drafts.csswg.org/css-variables/#pending-substitution-value) now
-tracks the base URL that should be used to resolve any `url()`, rather than unconditionally resolving against the
+tracks the base URL that should be used to resolve any `url()` in the value, rather than unconditionally resolving them against the
 base document URL.

 #### Prevent :visited styles from erroneously being applied to non-visited links when CSS variables are present in the rule